JanPalasek/pretty-jupyter/README.md

 Are you tired of your peers saying that the reports from R are prettier?
 Fear no more!

-Pretty jupyter package takes the input ipynb notebook, transforms it into html and additionally:
+Pretty jupyter package takes the input ipynb notebook, transforms it into html and additionally handles:

 - Automatic advanced table of content's generating.
 - Simple utilization of tabsets.